orbs-network/orbs-spec/behaviors/flows/refrence-time.md

 * Each virtual chain is created with a refrence time to be used for its first block.
 As the commitee must be determined in consensos the genesis reference time is determined in advance, alowing the validators to set up the resources and agree on the first block
 * `RequestOrderingCommitee` for Block #1
   * Reference Time for Committee: `ManagementService.GetGenesisReferenceTime`
-  * Check `ManagementService.GetReferenceTime` is larger or equal to `ManagementService.GetGenesisReferenceTime` is larger or equal to `ManagementService.GetReferenceTime`, otherwise fail the request
+  * Check `ManagementService.GetReferenceTime` is larger or equal to `ManagementService.GetGenesisReferenceTime` otherwise fail the request
 * `RequestNewBlock` / `ValidateBlock`
   * Reference Time for Committee: `ManagementService.GetGenesisReferenceTime`